• AglaSem

 c.
 Genetic material comes from parents of two different species

 d.
-Greater amount of DNA is involved in sexual reproduction.
+Greater amount of DNA is involved in sexual reproduction. - Choose the correct statement from amongst the following:

 a.
 Dioecious (hermaphrodite) organisms are seen only in animals